dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

     Status `1` indicates running, `2` indicates stopping, and `3` indicates stopped.

     Status `3` (stopped) can be observed, for example, in `canister_pre_upgrade` and can be used to prevent accidentally upgrading a canister that is not fully stopped.

+### Canister version {#system-api-canister-version}

+For each canister, the system maintains a _canister version_.
+Upon canister creation, it is set to 0, and it is *guaranteed* to be incremented upon every change of the canister's code or settings, i.e., upon every successful management canister call of methods `update_settings`, `install_code`, and `uninstall_code` on that canister and code uninstallation due to that canister running out of cycles.
+The system can arbitrarily increment the canister version also if the canister's code and settings do not change.

+* `ic0.canister_version : () -> i64`

+returns the current canister version.

+During the canister upgrade process, `canister_pre_upgrade` sees the old counter value, and `canister_post_upgrade` sees the new counter value.

 ### Inter-canister method calls {#system-api-call}